-Non-Volatile Memory Bits Type of Protection Description Vola Regist atile er Bits SRP1 SRP0 SRLOCK Protection SRP1 SRP0 0 0 x Software Protected The reset operation maintains the volatile SRP1 and SRP0 at 0,0.
+Non-V Non-Volatile Memory Bits Type of Protection Description Volatile Register Bits SRP1 SRP0 SRLOCK SRP1 SRP0 0 0 x Software Protected The reset operation maintains the volatile SRP1 and SRP0 at 0,0.
 0 0 0 1 х Hardware Protected The reset operation maintains the volatile SRP1 and SRP0 at 0,1.
-0 1 1 0 х Reset Lockdown The reset operation changes the volatile SRP1 and SRP0 bits to 0,0.
+0 1 1 0 x Reset Lockdown The reset operation changes the volatile SRP1 and SRP0 bits to 0,0.
 0 0 1 1 0 Reset Lockdown The reset operation changes the volatile SRP1 and SRP0 bits to 0,1.
 0 1 1 1 1 One-Time Program (OTP) The reset operation maintains the volatile SRP1 and SRP0 at 1,1.
-This makes the Status Registers permanently write protected.
+This makes the Status registers permanently write protected.
 1 1

-Bit# Acronym Name Туре Default Description 7 HOLD/ RESET HOLD or RESET Function R/W 0 Renesas Electronics provides a variety of packages for the AT25XE041D, as shown in Section 3.
-Each of these packages provides a dedicated HOLD / RESET pin that can be configured as a RESET pin, or as a HOLD pin, depending on the programming of this bit.
-Its encoding is: 0: HOLD function is enabled 1: RESET function is enabled Note that this pin can only be configured as HOLD or RESET when the QE bit (see bit 1 of Status Register 2) is cleared (logic 0).
-If the QE bit is set, the pin functions as a dedicated data pin and the HOLD / RESET functionality is disabled.
-6:5 DRV1:0 Drive Level R/W 01 1 Drive level.
-The DRV1 and DRV0 bits are used to determine the output driver strength during read operations.
-The driver strength is automatically adjusted with VCC level.
-The driver strength is encoded as following: 00: Reserved 01: 100% (increase 1.66X at low VCC) 10: 66% (increase 2X at low VCC) 11: 33% (increase 3X at low VCC) 4:3 R Reserved R 0 Reserved 2 WPS Write Protection Select R/W 0 The WPS bit selects the Write Protect scheme.
-Its encoding is: 0: The AT25XE041D uses a combination of CMPRT, BPSIZE, TB, and BP[2:0] bits in Status Register 1 to protect a specific area of the memory array.
-1: The AT25XE041D uses the individual block locks to protect any individual block.
+Bit # Acronym Name Туре Default Description 7 HOLD/ RESET HOLD or RESET Function R/W 0 Renesas Electronics provides a variety of packages for the AT25FF041A, as shown in Section 2.
+Each of these packages provides a dedicated HOLD/RESET pin that can be configured as a RESET pin, or as a HOLD pin, depending on the programming of this bit.
+This bit is encoded as follows: 0: HOLD function is enabled 1: RESET function is enabled Note that this pin can only be configured as HOLD or RESET when the QE bit (see bit 1 of Status register 2) is cleared (logic 0).
+If the QE bit is set, the pin functions as a dedicated data pin and the HOLD/RESET functionality is disabled.
+6:5 DRV1:0 Drive Level R/W 01[1] The DRV1 and DRV0 bits are used to determine the output driver strength during read operations.
+The driver strength is automatically adjusted with V{CC} level.
+The driver strength is encoded as following: 00: Reserved 01: 100% (increase 1.66X at low V{CC}) 10: 66% (increase 2X at low V{CC}) 11: 33% (increase 3X at low V{CC}) 4:3 R Reserved R 0 Reserved 2 WPS Write Protection Select R/W 0 The WPS bit selects the Write Protect scheme.
+This bit is encoded as follows: 0: The AT25FF041A uses a combination of CMPRT, BPSIZE, TB, and BP[2:0] bits in Status register 1 to protect a specific area of the memory array.
+1: The AT25FF041A uses the individual block locks to protect any individual block.
 The default value for all individual block lock bits is 1 upon device power on or after reset.
 When this bit is set, software uses the Block Lock (36h) and Block Unlock (39h) commands to lock and unlock blocks of memory.
-For more information on this functionality, see Section 4.8, Memory Protection.
-1:0 R Reserved R 0 Reserved.
+For more information on this functionality, see Section 5.8, Memory Protection.
+1:0 R Reserved R 0 Reserved

 ^{1.} Default driver strength was used for device test and characterization.
-To achieve optimal performance, it is recommended to adjust driver strength setting to match the user system load under application-specific environmental conditions.
+In order to achieve optimal performance in user system, it is recommended to adjust driver strength setting to match user system load under application specific environmental conditions.